rm-hull/street-manager-relay/README.md

 -   **`internal/db.go`**: This file handles all the database interactions.
 It uses the `sqlite3` library to work with the SQLite database.
 -   **`internal/routes/sns.go`**: This file defines the handler for incoming SNS messages.
 It validates the message signature and then processes the message based on its type (`SubscriptionConfirmation` or `Notification`).
 -   **`internal/routes/search.go`**: This file defines the handler for the `/v1/street-manager-relay/search` endpoint.
 It parses the bounding box and facet parameters from the query string and then uses the `DbRepository` to search for events in the database.
+-   **`internal/routes/refdata.go`**: This file defines the handler for the `/v1/street-manager-relay/refdata` endpoint.
+It returns reference data used for filtering and faceting event searches.
 -   **`models/*`**: These files define the data models used in the application, such as `Event`, `BoundingBox`, and `Facets`.

 ## Installation